MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/About/about_Comparison_Operators.md

 ```

 In this example, we created two objects with identical properties.
 Yet, the
-equality test result is False, because they are different objects.
+equality test result is **False** because they are different objects.
 If you intend
 to develop meaningfully comparable classes, you need to implement
 [System.IComparable][1] in your class.